D2KLab/frugal-ai-challenge-eurecom/README.md

 `768 → 100 → 100 → 100 → 50 → 8`

 We use the AdamW optimizer with a learning rate of 5e-4, and a weighted CrossEntropy loss function, with weights inversely proportional to the number of sample of the given class.
+The code is available in the [Winning-submission notebook](Winning-submission.ipynb)

 Our goal was to have a model that can compute inference fast to reduce emissions, as the MLP only has 64k parameters.
 This also means that this model is very fast to train, therefore also reducing the emissions during training compared to larger models (BERT-based, etc.).